gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 Provisioning Terraform Apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-NOTE:: An existing Terraform App Templates must be added to `Provisioning -> Templates` before it can be provisioned.
+NOTE:: An existing Terraform App Blueprints must be added to `Provisioning -> Blueprints` before it can be provisioned.

 ..
-NOTE:: In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Templates - Terraform` set to `Provision` or `Full`.
+NOTE:: In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.

 #.
 Navigate to `Provisioning -> Apps`
 #.
 Select :guilabel:`+ ADD`
 #.
-Choose and existing Terraform App Template
+Choose and existing Terraform App Blueprint
 #.
 Select :guilabel:`NEXT`
 #.
 Enter a NAME for the App and select the Group, Default Cloud and Environment (optional)
 #.
 Select :guilabel:`NEXT`